ichux/outdocks/mysql/README.md

 > docker network inspect outdocks

 ## CONTAINER IP
-ip: 172.30.0.3
+ip: 172.30.0.4

 ## START UP PROCESS
 1. create the network, as stated above
 2. create the volume, as stated above
 3. cp .env-example .env
 4. alter the variable in .env that was created above to taste
-5. put the directory you created earlier at the variable *VOX_REDIS_DATA*
+5. put the directory you created earlier at the variable *MYSQL_DATA*

 ## DOCKER INITIALIZATION GUIDELINE
 * Run `docker-compose up --remove-orphan --build -d` to build and run the containers.